 Can you say what the series is about?

 The series is aimed at four to eight year olds, and it’s a CBeebies series.
-It’s about three young kids, Sam, Mali and Bella (I played Bella), and they solve problems in fifteen-minute episodes.
+It’s about three young kids, Sam, Mali and Bella (I played Bella), and they solve problems in 15-minute episodes.
 It’s a very diverse show, which was one of the main aims for Apple Tree House.
 We have our own animation characters as well, which was very cool, and we have this thing called a blurb, which means, if someone said something like “it’s raining cats and dogs”, a speech cloud would appear in the character’s head, and your character would then go into animation.
 It was quite literal at times, so in the animation it might show the child actually thinking that cats and dogs were falling from the sky.
 Each episode usually has the main three characters in and there would be like a moral to each episode.
-In Series Two and Three, more characters were added to the show and we did in total eighty-six episodes!!!
+In Series 2 and 3, more characters were added to the show and we did in total 86 episodes!!!
 It is all about being kind, different cultures and solving problems!!

 What is Bella like to portray and how would you describe her?